Henvezz95/mosaic-sr/README.md

 ```

 # Build Repository
-Mosaic-SR upscales image patch by patch.
+Mosaic-SR upscales images patch by patch.
 An optimized [im2col](https://github.com/Henvezz95/im2col_2D) function is needed to convert the image to patches.
 The needed SIMD libraries must be built to make the repository work.

 ```bash
     cd im2col_2D